An overwhelming amount of data is generated every day in the healthcare sector.

 3. Collaborative Content Creation

 A well-detailed information resource such as a healthcare knowledge base demands collaborative content creation.
-The best knowledge base tools for healthcare come with built-in collaboration features that allow physicians to come together and work under one roof.
+The best knowledge base software for healthcare come with built-in collaboration features that allow physicians to come together and work under one roof.

 This helps them bring forth their unique insights and contribute meaningfully to the document-building process.

 4. Robust Security

 Security is a crucial feature that is necessary to safeguard sensitive healthcare data.
 Any knowledge management tool you use should allow you to set certain restrictions at the page and folder level and keep specific sections of the content completely private.
 This prevents any unauthorized access to your knowledge base.

 Another feature essential for healthcare knowledge management tools is accessibility.
 The knowledge management system you create should be easy to access across devices including mobile phones, tablets, and laptops.
 It should also work smoothly across all major browsers like Firefox, Google Chrome, and Internet Explorer.

 Best Practices to Implement Knowledge Management in the Healthcare Sector